arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

 Defence officials from the <strong>Ukraine Defence Contact Group </strong>of NATO members and allied countries met in Brussels to discuss [supplying arms to Ukraine](https://te.arielherself.xyz/europe/2023/01/21/apart-from-leopard-tanks-ukraine-is-getting-lots-of-weapons), as Russia begins its new offensive.
 On Monday Jens Stoltenberg, NATO’s secretary-general, said that allies would need to increase their stockpile of ammunition as Ukraine’s military is using up reserves at a rate higher than that of production.
-A smaller NATO meeting will be held afterwards.
+A smaller NATO meeting was held afterwards.

 <strong>UN</strong> humanitarian trucks crossed into opposition-held northwestern <strong>Syria </strong>after the country’s government agreed to open two border crossings to accept more aid following [devastating earthquakes](https://te.arielherself.xyz/europe/2023/02/09/the-earthquakes-in-turkey-and-syria-have-shaken-both-countries) last week.
 Meanwhile, more survivors were found in <strong>Turkey</strong>, but a UN spokesperson warned that the rescue phase was drawing to a close.
 The death toll has now passed 37,000.